Tom-Hudson88/Capstone/README.md

 ### Thoughts at the end of the day

 I have shown the current state of electricity generation, both globally and for the United States specifically.
 Secondly, I have addressed the progress the United States has made toward reducing pollution and generating clean energy.
-Finally, I have demonstrated how EV’s are, not only feasible, but are suitable to both local and long-distance transportation.
+Finally, I have demonstrated how EV’s are not only feasible, but are suitable to both local and long-distance transportation.
 I leave you with this final illustration:

 ![end of day thoughts](screen_snips/end_of_day_thoughts.png)